orfeasa/orfeasa/README.md

 ### Hi there 👋

+- 🎄 In December I enjoy trying to solve the [Advent of Code](https://adventofcode.com/) challenges.
+You can find my solutions for 2020 [here](https://github.com/orfeasa/advent-of-code-2020).
+- 🌱 I’m currently learning Go, before that my main focus was Python and Django programming
+- 🔭 I’m currently working at Thought Machine as a Backend Engineer, working on their cloud-native core banking platform.

 <!--
 **orfeasa/orfeasa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.